syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 Dim bounds As New RectangleF(0, 0, 300, 300)

-'Draw rectangle using the PdfBrush
+'Draws rectangle by using the PdfBrush

 graphics.DrawRectangle(brush, bounds)

-'Save the document.
+'Saves the document.

 loadedDocument.Save("Output.pdf")

-'close the document
+'Closes the document

 loadedDocument.Close(True)